phd thesis

 profile

-Lucas Perez Florentino is a PhD researcher in International Relations/Political Science at the Graduate Institute of International and Development Studies (Geneva, Switzerland).
-He holds a bachelor and a master’s degree in International Relations from the Institute of International Relations at the Pontifical Catholic University of Rio de Janeiro in Brazil and was an undergraduate exchange student at Georgetown University in Washington DC.
-His areas of expertise include global governance, nuclear governance, critical nuclear studies, IR theories, and epistemology.
+Lucas Perez Florentino (he/him) is a PhD candidate in International Relations/Political Science at the Graduate Institute of International and Development Studies (IHEID) in Geneva, Switzerland.
+He holds a bachelor’s (2010-2014) and a master’s degree (2015-2017) in International Relations from the Institute of International Relations at the Pontifical Catholic University of Rio de Janeiro (IRI-PUC-Rio) in Brazil.
+Lucas also held a visiting position as a PhD student at the Department of History at the University of Vienna, Austria (April - June 2024) and was an exchange undergraduate student at Georgetown University in Washington DC, US (August - December 2012).
+His areas of expertise include global governance, nuclear governance, critical nuclear studies, critical security studies, IR theories, and epistemology.
 His current empirical research investigates global nuclear governance by articulating aesthetic approaches, new materialism and posthumanism, actor-network theory, science and technology studies, and affective methodologies.
-Between 2013 and 2022, he was involved in a series of academic and applied research projects on Brazil’s and Latin America’s nuclear politics and global nuclear governance.
+For ten years, he contributed to research, co-designed education and capacity-building initiatives, and engaged in the public debate on (global) nuclear governance in Brazil through a series of academic and applied projects at FGV School of International Relations and IRI PUC-Rio.
+He is the author of the e-course “Fundamentals on Global Nuclear Politics”, available at FGV Online.

 RESEARCH INTERESTS